 We are an independent group whose members represent a concentration of experience in public life, in the fields of law, policing, politics, journalism, academic research and church affairs.
-This group began to meet in response to the 22 October statement issued by the Church of England about Bishop George Bell.
+This group began to meet in response to the 22 October 2015 statement issued by the Church of England about Bishop George Bell.
 See this BBC report for the original story.
 On 15 December 2017 the Church of England published the independent review of Lord Carlile and issued three statements made in response by the Archbishop of Canterbury, the Bishop of Chichester and the Bishop of Bath & Wells.

 We warmly welcome the Report written by Timothy Briden and congratulate him on his thorough examination of the evidence which led him to the explicit conclusion that the new allegations against Bishop Bell were unfounded.
 There are no other allegations.

 It is time to conclude a matter which has lasted altogether three and a half years.
 The investigative activities and processes of the church authorities themselves have been devastated by independent legal judgement.
 The assurances with which these authorities have justified themselves and effectively promoted a case against Bishop Bell in public have been discredited.
 Bishop Bell’s reputation is today vindicated and affirmed by authoritative opinion.
 What remains of the story is only a matter of contemporary church politics.

 Read the full response of the George Bell Group (May 2019)